Key takeaways

 2. Make contributions to investment and spending accounts throughout the year.

-One of the easiest ways to reduce your income tax liability is to reduce your taxable income.
-You can defer your tax liability — or eliminate it entirely — when you make qualifying contributions to specific financial vehicles, such as:
+One of the most effective ways to lower your tax bill is to reduce your taxable income.
+You can defer taxes or eliminate them entirely when you make qualifying contributions to specific financial vehicles.

 3. Consider a Roth IRA conversion before December 31.

-Roth IRAs can play a valuable role in your retirement portfolio; unlike traditional IRAs, Roth IRAs are not subject to income taxes at the time of withdrawal in retirement.
-This can give you more flexibility to manage your cash flow and future tax liability.
+Roth IRAs can play a valuable role in your retirement portfolio.
+Unlike traditional IRAs, Roth IRAs are not subject to income taxes at the time of withdrawal in retirement.
+This can give you flexibility to manage your cash flow and future taxes.

-Converting qualified assets, such as 401(k) or traditional IRA assets, to Roth IRA assets is considered a taxable event during the conversion year.
-Any pre-tax contributions and all earnings converted to the Roth IRA are added to the taxpayer’s gross income and taxed as ordinary income.
+Converting qualified assets, such as a 401(k) or traditional IRA, to Roth IRA assets is considered a taxable event during the conversion year.
+Any pre-tax contributions and all earnings converted to the Roth IRA are added to your gross income and taxed as ordinary income.

-Talk with your tax advisor or financial professional to determine if a Roth conversion is right for you.
-If you move forward with a conversion, try to manage the tax impact.
-One strategy is to convert amounts only to the level where you remain in your current tax bracket.
-You can use partial Roth IRA conversions over a period of years to manage the tax liability.
+Action step: Talk with your tax advisor or financial professional to determine if a Roth conversion is right for you.
+If you move forward, manage the tax impact strategically.
+One approach is to convert amounts only to the level where you remain in your current tax bracket.

-All employer-sponsored retirement plans, traditional IRAs and SEP and SIMPLE IRAs mandate required minimum distributions (RMDs) by April 1 following the year you turn 73.
-Thereafter, annual withdrawals must happen by December 31 to avoid the penalty.
+All employer-sponsored retirement plans, traditional IRAs and SEP and SIMPLE IRAs mandate required minimum distributions (RMDs) once you reach a certain age.
+Annual withdrawals must happen by December 31 to avoid a steep penalty.

-RMDs are considered taxable income; if you don’t need the cash flow and would prefer not to increase your taxable income, you may want to consider a Qualified Charitable Distribution (QCD) directly from your qualified account to a public charity.
-However, you won’t get the charitable contribution itemized deduction.
-QCDs are limited to $105,000 in 2024 (adjusted yearly for inflation).
-Different from rules governing RMDs, you can make a QCD gift as early as age 70 ½ if you’re charitably inclined.
+RMDs are considered taxable income.
+If you don’t need the cash flow and prefer not to increase your taxable income, you may want to consider a qualified charitable distribution (QCD) directly from your qualified account to a public charity.
+You won’t get the charitable contribution itemized deduction, but you satisfy the RMD requirement without adding to your taxable income.

 5. Minimize capital gains tax on investments anytime throughout the year.

-A capital gain refers to selling something for more than you spent on it, such as stocks.
-The federal government charges you for this profit with a capital gains tax.
+A capital gain is the profit from selling an asset, such as a stock, for more than you paid for it.
+The federal government taxes this profit with a capital gains tax.

 There are several techniques you can use to reduce your tax burden on your investments.
 Consider discussing these options with your tax and financial professionals to determine which may be appropriate for your situation: